Department of Mathematics

 MATH 5360 Analytic Decision Theory 3 SCH (3-0)

 Introduction to mathematical decision theory and game theoretic analysis.
 Classification of games, definitions in game theory, sequential-/simultaneous-move games, pure and mixed strategies, equilibrium concepts and matrix games.
 Prerequisite: MATH 3340 or equivalent.

 Underlying principles of numerical analysis.
 Topics include: finite differences and interpolation, numerical differentiation and integration, solving algebraic and transcendental equations, computations with matrices, the method of lease squares, and numerical solutions of differential equations.
 Attention is given to the solutions of problems using computer.
 Prerequisite: MATH 4341 or equivalent.

 MATH 5390 Advanced Topics in Math 1-3 SCH (1-3)

 Different areas of advanced mathematics with emphasis on rigor, critical reasoning and the concept of proof.
 May be repeated as topic changes.

 Introduction to use of SAS (and R)/PC statistical software, including data entry, data summaries, descriptive statistics, and interpretation of SAS (and R) output for some standard statistical procedures.
-Prerequisite: STAT 5344 or equivalent.
+Prerequisites: graduate standing and approval of instructor.